Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 What was going on with the HEAT today?
 They were usually so optimistic and fierce…

-In any case, it would be a few ticks before *‘Irish’* showed up, so in the meantime---
+In any case, it would be a few ticks before *‘Irish’* showed up, so in the meantim-

 A lot of things happened very, very fast.
 One of the Voidrippers let loose a missile.
 The *instant* it did, there were three flashes of jump-black, and suddenly the menace was gone.